beatrice57/ppche-2024/README.rst

   second edition, release 2.

 The directory for each subcorpus in turn has two directories: data and docs.
-The data directory contains three or four subdirectories with the plain and annotated text files (text, pos-tagged, parsed, lemmatized).
+The data directory contains three subdirectories with the plain and annotated text files (text, pos-tagged, parsed).
 The docs directory contains a general description of each subcorpus and a philological_info_files directory with philological information for each text.

 All data is encoded in UTF-8.
 The data files are presented as plain text, and all philological information as html.
-The parsed files (including the lemmatized files) are in Penn Treebank format.
+The parsed files are in Penn Treebank format.

 License
 =======